 The Indy vs the Big Boys

-There’s a big difference between the Indy Pass and the bigger, broader, louder IKON and Epic Passes.
+There’s a big difference between the Indy Pass and the bigger Ikon Pass and Epic Epic Pass.
 Think of it like taking a weekend or even a Midwest day at your “home hill” — you know, when push comes to shove and someone asks you about your favorite ski area even after returning for a “week out West.”
-These are all unique, friendly, sometimes small, sometimes not, independent ski areas.
-The other biggie mentioned above: No physical pass — just show up at the ticket window after you have registered and purchased the pass.
+These are all unique, friendly, and in some cases smaller independent ski areas.